Veeam Backup Repositories

 You can also use scale-out backup repositories that contain repositories supported by Veeam Backup & Replication.

-- For Veeam Plug-in backups, the warning which indicates that free space on a storage device has reached a specified threshold is configured in the veeam_config.xml file of Veeam Plug-in.
+- For Veeam Plug-in backups, the warning which indicates that free space on a storage device has reached a specified threshold is set in the veeam_config.xml file.
 The warning settings in the Veeam Backup & Replication console does not affect this setting.

 <PluginParameters repositoryFreeSpacePercentWarning="10" />

-- The plug-in configuration wizard will not show repositories where the Encrypt backups stored in this repository option is enabled.
+- The Veeam Plug-in configuration wizard will not show repositories where the Encrypt backups stored in this repository option is enabled.
 To learn how to disable the encryption option, see Access and Encryption Settings on Repositories.

-- Veeam extract utility cannot extract Veeam Plug-in backup files.
+- Veeam extract utility cannot extract backup files created by Veeam Plug-in.